Looking for broadband, phone and TV deals, including line rental?

 The great thing about BT is the flexibility you have – you can create your own bundle.

 - Depending on where you live, there are typically a massive number of fibre broadband plans available.
 You will typically have a choice of at least three different average speed plans, or more if you can get ultrafast fibre speeds at your address.

-- BT has a massive number of TV channels available, including BT Sport, and a range of Sky TV channels through NOW, including Sky Max, Sky Cinema, and Sky Atlantic (which includes AMC).
+- BT has a massive number of TV channels available, including TNT Sports (formerly BT Sport), and a range of Sky TV channels through NOW, including Sky Max, Sky Cinema, and Sky Atlantic (which includes AMC).

 - BT has a range of phone call packages that you can add on to your broadband service, including domestic and international call options.